 - Candidates will not be placed for clinical practice in a school where they have attended, have children or siblings in attendance, have been employed, or have spouses or siblings employed.

 Completing the Teacher Education Minor or the course sequence for post-baccalaureate candidates does not automatically license someone to teach.
 The teacher education program recommends candidates to the State Teacher Licensure Board for K-9 licensure or 6-12 licensure after the completion of criteria required by the program.
-These criteria include a set of general education requirements set by the program, teacher education course work, passing scores on three tests administered by the Illinois Licensure Testing System (Basic Skills / Test of Academic Proficiency, Content-area, Assessment of Professional Teaching), and other requirements outlined by the State Teacher Licensure Board, which has sole authority for awarding or denying teacher licensure.
+These criteria include a set of general education requirements set by the program, teacher education course work, passing scores on three tests administered by the Illinois Licensure Testing System (Basic Skills / Test of Academic Proficiency, Content-area, Assessment of Professional Teaching, edTPA), and other requirements outlined by the State Educator Preparation and Licensure Board, which has sole authority for awarding or denying teacher licensure.